≥90% of participants will know how to manage pain appropriately.

 Another scale allows the patient to rate their pain as “no pain, mild pain, moderate pain, severe pain, or unbearable pain."
 Pain maps can be used for those who have a difficult time speaking.
 In a pain map, there is a front and rear view of the body on a piece of paper, and the patient draws on the location of the pain and may rate the severity of the pain.

-Since we have no instrument to objectively measure pain intensity in the same way that blood pressure is measured by a sphygmomanometer, for example, the only valid measure of pain is the patient´s self-report (a subjective measure).
-Sometimes healthcare providers may believe that they are the best judges of a person´s pain; however, healthcare providers often over or underestimate a patient´s pain.
+Since we have no instrument to objectively measure pain intensity in the same way that a sphygmomanometer measures blood pressure, the only valid measure of pain is the patient´s self-report (a subjective measure).
+Sometimes healthcare providers may believe they are the best judges of a person´s pain; however, healthcare providers often over or underestimate a patient´s pain.

-For patients who are NOT cognitively impaired but who cannot respond verbally or rate their pain numerically, faces scales with happy faces representing no pain (0), and progressively sadder faces representing increasing pain intensity may be used.
-The patient is asked to choose the face that best depicts how they are feeling.
+For patients who are NOT cognitively impaired but cannot respond verbally or rate their pain numerically, faces scales with happy faces representing no pain (0) and progressively sadder faces representing increasing pain intensity may be used.
+The patient is asked to choose the face that best depicts their feelings.

 Besides current pain intensity, the complete pain assessment includes the following:

-It is also important to document the impact pain has on quality of life.
+It is also important to document pain's impact on quality of life.
 Key questions to ask include:

 Understanding how pain was treated in the past for the patient will help the clinician treat the current pain.
-A review of past medical records will help the pain management team evaluate the condition.
-Reviewing all previous history, diagnostic testing, treatment options, and the efficacy of those treatment options will help the team make an accurate diagnosis and manage pain appropriately.
+Reviewing past medical records will help the pain management team evaluate the condition.
+Reviewing all previous history, diagnostic testing, treatment options, and efficacy will help the team make an accurate diagnosis and manage pain appropriately.
 Certain treatment modalities, including specific medications, are often more effective in one individual when compared to another based on individual genetic variations.

-Having a full understanding of all medical and surgical conditions can be helpful in assuring proper pain management.
+Understanding all medical and surgical conditions can help assure proper pain management.
 A chronic disease may have a strong impact on the management of pain.
-Chronic kidney disease, for example, can affect the way that drugs are excreted.
-The use of non-steroidal anti-inflammatory medications can lead to kidney failure in those with chronic kidney disease.
+Chronic kidney disease, for example, can affect how drugs are excreted.
+Using non-steroidal anti-inflammatory medications can lead to kidney failure in those with chronic kidney disease.

-A mental health evaluation can help the clinician understand the best way to manage pain.
+A mental health evaluation can help the clinician understand the best pain management.
 Mood or cognitive disorders can affect the way the pain is managed.
-If mental illness is not appropriately identified and managed, chronic pain will likely never be adequately managed.
-A history of drug abuse is an important factor to ascertain, as this could profoundly affect how chronic pain is treated.
+Chronic pain will likely never be adequately managed if mental illness is not appropriately identified and managed.
+A history of drug abuse is important to ascertain, as this could profoundly affect how chronic pain is treated.

 Personal characteristics may have a strong effect on pain management.
-Factors that influence pain include race, age, culture, religion, sex, or language.
+Factors influencing pain include race, age, culture, religion, sex, or language.

 A review of the patient’s perception of pain is important.
 Why does the patient believe they have persistent pain?
 Does the patient feel there was adequate workup done on their condition?
-What does the patient expect out of treatment, and what are the patient’s goals?
+What does the patient expect from the treatment, and what are the patient’s goals?
 Also, psychological factors that contribute to the pain should be assessed.
-This will help assess the patient’s expectations.
+This action will help assess the patient’s expectations.
 Patients need to have realistic expectations about pain management.

 A complete physical exam is an essential part of the management of pain.
 It is important to have a baseline examination, so subsequent evaluations will allow the health care team to determine progress in pain management and functional capacity.

-The physical exam should include a detailed neurological exam, including the patient’s ability to ambulate.
+The physical exam should include a detailed neurological exam, including the patient’s ambulation ability.
 While exams may include general observations, exams may be focused according to the presenting condition.
 Observing hygiene, posture, dress, and appearance is important.
 Those with severe pain will often have poor hygiene, unkempt dress, and appear to be in pain.
-Observe for any splinting, which may suggest a painful part of the body.
+Observe for any splinting, which may suggest a painful body part.
 Assessing skin and joints for redness, swelling or deformities helps determine the location and etiology of pain.
 An abdominal exam for any tenderness or distention should be done.
 Also, checking joints for a range of motion is an important part of the physical exam in chronic pain.
-The exam should include an evaluation of functional capacity, strength, endurance, and any pain related limitations.
+The exam should evaluate functional capacity, strength, endurance, and any pain-related limitations.

 Ongoing monitoring of the efficacy and effectiveness of the implemented plan is important.
 Utilizing similar assessment tools, the health care provider can document the effectiveness of the pain management plan on the patient, which will include any improvement in the quality of life.

 Imaging may be necessary for some situations of chronic pain.
 X-rays, computed tomography, and magnetic resonance imaging can help define the etiology of the pain.
-Caution must be utilized when using imaging as many abnormalities may be seen in imaging tests that are not the source of the pain.
+Caution must be utilized when imaging, as many abnormalities may be seen in imaging tests that are not the source of the pain.

 An electromyogram (EMG) or nerve condition studies are often done to assess the cause of pain.
 The EMG measures the electrical activity of the muscle and can help find damaged muscle, nerves, or neuromuscular abnormalities such as a herniated disc or myasthenia gravis.
 The nerve conduction study measures the ability of the nerves to send electrical signals and can help diagnose carpal tunnel syndrome or other neuropathies.

 The goals of pain management are not necessarily complete pain relief.
-They may include a reduction in the amount of pain, improved quality of life, improved physical and psychological functioning, improved ability to work, improved ability to function in society, and a reduction in health care utilization.
+They may include a reduction in the amount of pain, improved quality of life, improved physical and psychological functioning, improved ability to work, improved ability to function in society, and reduced health care utilization.